mrCSadil/Malwests/README.md

 ---

 ## 📜 License
-This repository is for **educational and research purposes only**.
+This repository is for **Ethical Hacking, educational and research purposes only**.
 Use responsibly.